 Renting a Lamborghini for prom is the ultimate style statement.
 While luxury doesn’t come cheap, you’ll be surprised to find out that our rental rates compared to others will be perhaps the lowest, cheapest Lamborghini rental out there in the market.
 So no need to worry about cutting back for the best night of the year.
-Prom is the highlight of every teenager’s life and rightfully so.
 Getting dressed up in a swanky outfit means your choice of transport needs to live up to the thought and care you put into your clothing.
-A simple sedan just won’t do.
-And if you are the fashionista of your school, then only a Lambo deserves to be with you in your prom pictures.
 Be sure to call early to reserve the Lamborghini you want for your prom night.
 We easily get booked out during prom season so avoid disappointment and make your reservation now.

-There’s a speed freak in every one of us, and you’d be surprised at who rents a Lamborghini for a road trip.
-It seems that this car just calls out to the inner race car driver that some of us didn’t even know we had.
+This car just calls out to the inner race car driver that some of us didn’t even know we had.
 That’s the magic of a Lamborghini.
 You can’t help but have a strong tug of emotion once you see one, even if it’s just parked by the roadside.
 Imagine how thrilling it would be to hit Las Vegas or simply cruise the streets of Los Angeles in this masterpiece.
-Road trips are sacred me-times and your next journey deserves a Lamborghini to have the honor of bringing you wherever you want to go, as fast as you want it.
+Road trips are sacred “me-times” and your next journey deserves a Lamborghini to bring you wherever you want to go, as fast as you want it.

 Automobili Ferruccio Lamborghini has its own unique origin story.
 Depending on who you believe, the first (and more romantic) version says that Ferruccio Lamborghini was dissatisfied with the clutch on his Ferrari, and one day went to the car maker himself to complain.
 Enzo Ferrari didn’t have time and took offense that this man would dare tell him something was wrong with his vehicles.
 Finally he told Lamborghini that it wasn’t the clutch, but the driver who had the problem!
 This didn’t sit well with Ferruccio, so he left Ferrari’s office and vowed to make his own exotic luxury car to rival Ferrari’s.